ihrthk/android-gradle-mulchannel-plugin/README.md

  * outputDir-config output dir
  * channels-config multiple channels

-## <a id="theory></a>Theory
+## <a id="theory"></a>Theory

-If adding empty file in meta-inf directory, do not need to sign the application.Therefore, by adding different empty file for the application of the different channels, can be the only one channel.
+If adding empty file in "META-INF" directory, do not need to sign the application.Therefore, by adding different empty file for the application of the different channels, can be the only one channel.

 ## <a id="use_plugin"/>Use plugin
 ### <a id="in_remote"/>In Remote(Not need clone thie project to use,require gradle 2.1)